alceballosa/alceballosa.github.io/home.md

 ## News

-- 2021/06: Completed the graduate specialization in Analytics and Data Science at Universidad de Antioquia
+- *2021/06*: Completed the graduate specialization in Analytics and Data Science at Universidad de Antioquia
-- 2021/04: The GeoAI team at South Pole, which I am part of, was awarded with a 15,000 USD (in Azure credits) grant by Microsoft to develop ML models for land cover classification
+- *2021/04*: The GeoAI team at South Pole, which I am part of, was awarded with a 15,000 USD (in Azure credits) grant by Microsoft to develop ML models for land cover classification
-- 2021/02: Admitted to Northeastern University's CS Ph.D. program!
+- *2021/02*: Admitted to Northeastern University's CS Ph.D. program!
-- 2020/08: Awarded the <a href="https://www.fulbright.edu.co/resultadosposgrados2020/">Fulbright Ph.D. scholarship</a>
+- *2020/08*: Awarded the <a href="https://www.fulbright.edu.co/resultadosposgrados2020/">Fulbright Ph.D. scholarship</a>
-- 2020/07: Joined South Pole as a Computer Vision Engineer
+- *2020/07*: Joined South Pole as Computer Vision Engineer
-- 2019/07: Awarded a 'Joven Investigador' research grant by COLCIENCIAS
+- *2019/07*: Awarded a 'Joven Investigador' research grant by COLCIENCIAS to develop image processing algorithms for green coffee bean defect detection
-- 2019/05: Did a research visit to the LMCG at UW-Madison
+- *2019/05*: Did a research visit to the LMCG at UW-Madison
-- 2019/04: Joined the Colombia Wisconsin One Health Consortium
+- *2019/04*: Joined the Colombia Wisconsin One Health Consortium as Data Engineer

 ## Activities and other courses